A guest post by Natalie Frizza, looking at some of the tricks to travel the world on a small budget as a solo female traveller.

 Hitchhiking is a fast and effective way to get around and save money!
 As long as you have your wits about you and you don’t lack common sense, hitchhiking is easy!
 Getting from one place to another is a pretty boring and unadventurous task anyway, there’s no fun in sitting on a bus for 8 hours going cross country.
 Try your luck and see how far you get!
 You’ll be surprised.

-3. When Traveling, the Internet is your friend
+3. When Travelling, the Internet is your friend

-Couchsurfing: I have talked about this website before in past blog posts.
-A website that allows us to connect to other travelers or hosts in the existing area you are in, in search for a (free) place to crash or a friend to gain.
+Couchsurfing: A website that allows us to connect to other travellers or hosts in the existing area you are in, in search of a (free) place to crash or a friend to gain.
 I have met some INCREDIBLE people from couch surfing, people who have literally taken me off the street, hosted me in their wonderful homes, and helped me experience their town, city, country, in a truly distinct and of course, local way.
 A way I would never have been able to see if I had stayed in a hotel or even a hostel!
-There are so many benefits of couch surfing, try it on for size next time your trotting around the globe.
+There are so many benefits of couch surfing, try it on for size next time you’re trotting around the globe.

-When I left Australia 5 months ago, I wanted to get my hands dirty.
+Wwoofing and Workaway: When I left Australia 5 months ago, I wanted to get my hands dirty.
 I wanted to learn how to be able to provide for myself, and learn more about how mother nature really works.
 I want to be able to live a life with minimal surroundings, create my own meals where I can taste the pure love and energy that’s placed into it and really learn about my connection, as a human, with the Earth.
-I set out in search for like-minded humans, in search for the same, and what I found did not disappoint.
+I set out in search or like-minded humans, in search or the same, and what I found did not disappoint.

 Workaway is similar to Wwoofing but broadens your horizons further from just working on farms, to working in home stays and other similar arrangements in exchange for a few hours work a day, you receive a place to sleep and food.

-One time, one of my Tinder dates, walking into a tattoo parlor to meet me for the first time, paid for my tattoo within 5 minutes of meeting me (having only realized AFTER I was tattooed that this parlor was ‘Cash Only’)… I of course paid him back, but this guy hardly knew me, I could have flown back to Australia the next day for all he knew.
+One time, one of my Tinder dates, walking into a tattoo parlour to meet me for the first time, paid for my tattoo within 5 minutes of meeting me (having only realised after I was tattooed that this parlour was ‘Cash Only’)… I of course paid him back, but this guy hardly knew me, I could have flown back to Australia the next day for all he knew.

 Blogs: Travel blogs are a great way of finding out about places to visit, some of the places I’ve visited have been based on blog posts I have read from blogs I follow, of girls and guys of all ages that travel the world.

 Never under-estimate a good blog!
-I first really started getting into researching and finding good travels blogs to read when I got back to Australia after visiting South East Asia.
-A girl I met in Cambodia, Ashley from the USA, had been traveling off the money she makes from her blog for over 2 years, her persistence to see the world and write about it inspired me so much to find more people through blogging that have the same passions as her and I do.
-I usually search for quirky and unusual blogs that stand out to my lifestyle, I then find inspiration from individual blog posts about where I want to travel too.
+I first really started getting into researching and finding good travel blogs to read when I got back to Australia after visiting Southeast Asia.
+A girl I met in Cambodia, Ashley from the USA, had been travelling off the money she makes from her blog for over 2 years.
+Her persistence to see the world and write about it inspired me so much to find more people through blogging that have the same passions as her and I do.
+I usually search for quirky and unusual blogs that stand out to my lifestyle, I then find inspiration from individual blog posts about where I want to travel to.

-Another example; another blog I follow, heartmybackpack.com is written by a 26 year old USA/Norwegian girl named Silvia.
-Besides Silvia’s inspiring long luscious hair that she seems to keep immaculately beautiful through out her travels, I am also largely inspired to now travel through Iran.
+Another example; another blog I follow, heartmybackpack.com is written by a 26 year old US/Norwegian girl named Silvia.
+Besides Silvia’s inspiring long luscious hair that she seems to keep immaculately beautiful throughout her travels, I am also largely inspired to now travel through Iran.
 After reading Silvia’s blog post on road tripping through Iran’s hills and lakes, I know that whenever I eventually get to India, it being so close, I want to experience Iran as well.
-A young girl solo traveling through Iran is almost unheard off, but if Silvia can do it so can I!
-I knew this before I read this blog post, but it is nice to read the adventures of a girl who is similar in age and from a similar background as you having succeeded in solo traveling through a middle eastern country.
+A young girl solo travelling through Iran is almost unheard off, but if Silvia can do it so can I!
+I knew this before I read this blog post, but it is nice to read the adventures of a girl who is similar in age and from a similar background as you having succeeded in solo travelling through a Middle Eastern country.

 Search the internet for some inspiration and see what surfaces, I am very thankful to the numerous creative blogs I follow, for opening me up to places I may never have bothered even thinking about to explore.

-When I first starting traveling I use to hesitate to eat the food people held out for me, even when I did eat it I would pick at it, eat it slow, and never ask for seconds.
+When I first started travelling, I used to hesitate to eat the food people held out for me, even when I did eat it I would pick at it, eat it slowly, and never ask for seconds.
 I do not have that problem anymore.
 These days I take what I can get, no hesitation.
 I’ll go for seconds, thirds and still have room for dessert.
 Stop hesitating and just eat!
 People wouldn’t offer you food, whether it be a home cooked meal or paying for your dinner, if they didn’t want to.
 Let them do it!
 They feel good for helping, you get some sustenance and everyone’s happy!

 Not only will you get to rekindle your friendship with these people, but you will get to see them in their natural habitat, and you will get to live like a local!

-I have been in Berlin a week, a destination I had desperately wanted to go to for years, now here I am, with one of my best friends and her typical German family right in the centre of it all!
+I have been in Berlin for a week, a destination I had desperately wanted to go to for years.
+Now here I am, with one of my best friends and her typical German family right in the centre of it all!
 They feed me, they play tour guide, they even took me to their family Christmas where I got to witness first hand a proper German Christmas, complete with presents!

-On top of that, yesterday some Swedish boys I met in Cambodia, messaged me saying they are also in Berlin, and so we spent the day together.
-You will find yourself constantly surrounded by amazing people from your past travel endeavors, popping up in your present travel endeavors!
+On top of that, yesterday some Swedish boys I met in Cambodia messaged me saying they are also in Berlin, and so we spent the day together.
+You will find yourself constantly surrounded by amazing people from your past travel endeavours, popping up in your present travel endeavours!
 That is really something special!

 So there it is!
-My top and most effective tips for traveling solo and traveling penniless!
+My top and most effective tips for travelling solo and travelling penniless!
 If I can do it you can too!
-Money does not make the world go round, people make the world go round.
+Money does not make the world go around, people make the world go around.